Friday, April 28, 2017

 Uncle Ho Legacy

-Our tour guide casually pointed to the statue of Lenin as our bus passed by one of the streets in Hanoi.
+Our tour guide casually pointed to the statue of Lenin as our tour bus passed by one of the streets in Hanoi.
 Vietnam is probably one of the rare countries still reveres Lenin.
 With the collapse of communism throughout the world, it is but name only that communist rule is still being kept in this socialist state.
 The sign of the rich getting richer and the poor becoming poorer in this bustling city testifies that it is capitalism that is driving the economy.

 Vietnamese are resilient people.
 For a country that had been dominated for decades by so many foreign powers, it is quite remarkable that the Vietnamese are steadfast in keeping their identity and character.
 The northern part of this country was under Chinese rule for over a thousand years in the first AD millennium.
 Then from the late 1800's to mid-1900's, it became a French colony.
 And finally, the Americans came and rendered havoc from 1965 to 1975.
 Miraculously, the nation has been able to resist all these foreign powers and literally kicked out all of them.